erryB/IoT_simDevices/Robin/doc/TransparentGW README.md

 ## Deploy Azure IoT Edge on the Linux VM with empty configuration ##

-This VM will be our Transparent Gateway, but we need to install Python and Docker in our brand new VM, in order to be able to deploy Azure IoT Edge.
+This VM will be our Transparent Gateway, but we need to install Python and Docker, in order to be able to deploy Azure IoT Edge.
 We just need to follow *the first steps* of the [official documentation to deploy IoT Edge on a Linux machine](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux).
 Here you can find how to:

 - Install Python and Docker CE
 - Create an IoT Hub in your Azure subscription using Azure CLI
 - Register an IoT Edge device to your Azure IoT Hub
 - Install and start the IoT Edge runtime on your Linux VM

-Be careful: we don't need to deploy a sample module on IoT Edge, because we actually want to use it as a transparent gateway!
+**Note**: we don't need to deploy a sample module on IoT Edge, because we actually want to use it as a transparent gateway!

-Now IoT Edge is up and running on your VM and you can check the modules that are actually running with
+Now IoT Edge is up and running on your VM and we can check the modules that are actually running with

     sudo docker ps

 ![](img/dockerps2.JPG)

-You will see only the edgeAgent running, because at the moment there is no module on IoT Edge, so not even the edgeHub has been started.
-But to use it as a transparent gateway, we actually need to start the edgeHub even if we don't create new modules.
+We can see that only the *edgeAgent* is running, because at the moment there is no module on IoT Edge, so not even the *edgeHub* has been started.
+But to use it as a transparent gateway, we actually need to start the *edgeHub* even if we don't create new modules.

-If you go to your Azure portal and select your IoT Edge device.
-You will this message in the Edge Runtime Response:
+If we go to your Azure portal and select our IoT Edge device, we can see this message in the Edge Runtime Response:

     `417 - The device's deployment configuration is not set`

-To set the configuration and start the edgeHub, we need to create an empty configuration.
-Click on Set Modules > Next > Next > Submit.
+To set the configuration and start the *edgeHub*, we need to create an empty configuration.
+Click on *Set Modules* > *Next* > *Next* > *Submit*.

 ![](img/emptyConfig.JPG)

-Now we can see both edgeAgent and edgeHub in the list of deployed modules.
+Now we can see both *edgeAgent* and *edgeHub* in the list of deployed modules.

 ![](img/edgeHub.JPG)